Gran Telescopio Canarias: First light

 The GTC began its preliminary observations on 13 July 2007, using 12 segments of its primary mirror, made of Zerodur glass-ceramic by the German company Schott AG.
 Later, the number of segments was increased to a total of 36 hexagonal segments fully controlled by an active optics control system, working together as a reflective unit.
 Its first instrument was the Optical System for Imaging and low Resolution Integrated Spectroscopy (OSIRIS).
 Scientific observations began in May 2009.

 Inauguration ceremony

 The Gran Telescopio Canarias formally opened its shutters on July 24, 2009, inaugurated by King Juan Carlos I of Spain.
 More than 500 astronomers, government officials and journalists from Europe and the Americas attended the ceremony.

-MEGARA
+Instrumentation

+GTC hosts a suite of advanced instruments, including: